| The last time I saw this house was in

 But, both sets of parents are very bright and out of the norm.

-So, I guess, are her and I.
+So, I guess, are her and I. After these many years, we still hold

 hands.
 I still get a warm feeling as I did when she left